rajat116/choppers/JetImages/readme.md

 # Instructions:
 ### Step 1: Data Download
-Download the "hls4ml_LHCjet_30p_train.tar.gz" from [https://zenodo.org/records/3601436].
+Download the "hls4ml_LHCjet_30p_train.tar.gz" from https://zenodo.org/records/3601436.

 ### Step 2: Process data
-Run the `processing_data.ipynb` notebook to create the Jet Images for each class, organized into .npy data files with 10k images.
-Then, organize your repository as instructed at the bottom of the notebook.
+Run the `processing_data.ipynb` notebook to create the Jet images for each class, organized into .npy data files with 10k images each.
+Organize your repository as instructed at the bottom of the notebook.

 ### Step 3: Train VAEs
 Run through the `training_VAEs.ipynb` notebook to train the VAE architectures for each preprocessing class of `log`, `truncated` and `scaled`.
 ROC curve data and associated plots will be automatically generated and saved.
 These can be further analyzed as desired.
 Pick well-performing models as the _teacher_ models for the next step.
 Suggested models are given at the end of the notebook.